Advertisement

 Guardiola's contract expires at the end of this season and there has long been speculation over whether he will sign a new deal.

-Recent reports suggest the former Barcelona and Bayern Munich boss, 53, is likely stay at the Etihad, for another year at least, which would lengthen his reign to a remarkable 10 years.
+Recent reports suggest the former Barcelona and Bayern Munich boss, 53, is likely to stay at the Etihad, for another year at least, which would lengthen his reign to a remarkable 10 years.

 Another off-field issue with huge potential ramifications is the ongoing hearing into more than 100 alleged breaches of the Premier League's financial regulations between 2009 and 2018.